 Beyond the information that can be provided via text, image or video on a web page, some customers will still need clarification by talking with a sales rep.

-And that is where Google adwords call extension, call only ads and call tracking come in.
+And that is where Google ads call extension, call only ads and call tracking come in.

 If you are using the two phone calls related ad options mentioned above, you probably have call conversion tracking set up in your campaign.